-A classic fit suit is quite often referred to as the traditional or American cut.
-It is highly characterized by its comfort and the fact that it is very easy to wear.
+A classic fit suit is often called the traditional or American cut.
+It is highly characterized by its comfort and the fact that it is straightforward to wear.

 These types of suits are cut generously throughout the waist and chest area.
 In general, this cutting style is the reason behind the possibility of moving freely, with less constriction for body movement.